 - Programme Leader (Centre for Virus Research)

-We are currently engaged in research into caliciviruses, hepatitis B and C viruses, influenzaviruses and paramyxoviruses (Respiratory Syncytial Virus and Measles Virus).
+We are currently engaged in research into caliciviruses, influenzaviruses and paramyxoviruses (respiratory syncytial virus, parainfluenza viruses and measles virus).